RayYuePro/pwsh-remoting-over-ssh/PtmCli.md

 Specifies the path of the test profile to run.

+To get a valid profile.
+You need to export one from PTM GUI.
+See [Export Test Profile](#export-test-profile) section.

 ### -s|-selected

 When specified, only the selected test cases will run.
 Otherwise, all the test cases in the profile will run.